Dinara255/Dinara255/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Contact Information
-Contact For questions or feedback, contact the project maintainer, Dinara Ibrahimqiz
+Contact For questions or feedback, contact the project maintainer, Dinara Ibrahimqizi